 - a.
 Each multi-box section bundle must contain at least six total copies, but fewer than six copies to each PO Box section. - b.
 Prepare copies in order from the lowest to the highest Post Office box section and if more than one piece exists for a specific Post Office box section, existing sequencing requirements in 23.0 must be met. - c.
 Secure each bundle with at least two bands, one around the length and one around the girth; or with shrinkwrap; or with shrinkwrap plus one or more bands. - e.
-Place bundles in existing carrier-route, 5-Digit scheme, or 5-Digit carrier routes sacks. - f.
+Place bundles in existing carrier route flat trays, or in existing 5-digit scheme carrier routes or 5-digit carrier routes sacks/flat trays. - f.
 Copies prepared in multi-box section bundles qualify for 5-digit prices, and may qualify for DDU container discounts.